Join a Division Committee!

 Plan, prepare, and facilitate the Division's annual NPC slate of events

-This is an ad hoc subcommittee of the Resources & Programs Committee.
-Members serve at the direction of the Resources & Programs Committee co-chairs, and support the planning, preparation, and facilitation of the Division's annual slate of events at the National Planning Conference including educational sessions, annual reception, service activities, meet and greets, member recruitment, business meeting, and more.
-Subcommittee members do not need to attend the conference to participate!
+Support the planning, preparation, and facilitation of the Division's annual slate of events at the National Planning Conference including educational sessions, annual reception, service activities, meet and greets, member recruitment, business meeting, and more.
+Committee members do not need to attend the conference to participate!

 Busiest period: December - April, annually